Textiles: experimental hand stitch

 What will we cover?

 In each session, you will be introduced to a range of different techniques and stitches for you to creatively interpret into samples.
 These will include stitches from the chain family, buttonhole, loop and knotted family.
-Working with simple design exercises you will look at different ways of using stitch to build up texture; consider pattern, colour work and use of expressive line.
-You will explore and experiment with unusual materials both to stitch with and on; the aim will be for you to work on samples that can be used as to part of a portfolio or for personal development and enjoyment.
+Working with simple design exercises you will look at different ways of using stitch to build up texture, pattern, colour work and use of expressive line.
+You will explore and experiment with unusual materials, both to stitch with and on.
+The aim will be for you to work on samples that can be used as to part of a portfolio or for personal development and enjoyment.

 What will I achieve?